sensu/sensu-go-workshop/lessons/operator/03/README.md

 1. **Log in to the Sensu web app.**

-   - **Self guided users:** please visit http://127.0.0.1:3000 and login with the default workshop admin username (`sensu`) and password (`sensu`).
+   Please visit http://127.0.0.1:3000 and login with the default workshop admin username (`sensu`) and password (`sensu`).
-   - **Instructor-led workshop users:** please visit the URL provided by your instructor and login using the username and password provided by your instructor.

    ![](/docs/img/login.png)

-   > _TROUBLESHOOTING: if you are unable to reach the login screen, please consult with your instructor, or double-check that you completed all of the steps in [SETUP.md](/SETUP.md) before proceeding._
+   > _TROUBLESHOOTING: if you are unable to reach the login screen, please double-check that you completed all of the steps in [SETUP.md](/SETUP.md) before proceeding._

 **NEXT:** if you were able to login you're ready to move on to the next step.